etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

 Finally you need to rebuild the system .
 `./gradlew update.database compile.complete`

-## Customize Etendo Skin
+## Recompile CSS files

 The `cssCompile` task in the **Etendo** Gradle configuration is specifically designed to convert `.scss` files into `.css` files.
-This documentation aims to provide **Etendo partners** with a comprehensive understanding of its function, usage, and benefits.
+To customize the Etendo skin, you'll need to work with .scss files.
+When making changes to the .scss files, in order to modify the ERP skin, it is necessary to run the `cssCompile` task and restart Tomcat to generate the new .css files.

-### Purpose
+### Set-Up

-With modern web development, **SCSS** offers more power and flexibility compared to traditional **CSS**.
-As Etendo aims to deliver an impeccable user interface, using `.scss` files allows for better organization, variable definitions, and nested rules.
-However, browsers understand only CSS.
-Hence, there's a need to **compile SCSS into CSS**, and that's where our `cssCompile` task steps in.

 !!! warning "Requirements"
     - **Node.js**: Version 16 or higher.